 What happens if I miss the July 25th deadline?

 Credits do not roll over into the next academic year cycle.
-Any credits earned prior to the end of the current cycle will be lost.
-We plan to continue the program next year so if you are unable to complete the certificate during the current cycle you are most welcome to sign up again in the fall.
+If you do not complete the minimum number of credits by the deadline all credits earned will be lost.
+We plan to continue the program next year so if you are unable to complete the certificate during the current cycle you are most welcome to sign up again in the fall, but you will start with zero credits.